 Based on the best-selling children’s picture book by Julia Donaldson and Axel Scheffler, the Gruffalo is the story of a cunning mouse’s walk through the deep dark wood where he encounters several dangerous creatures who all want to eat him, but he scares them off with details of the ‘imaginary’ Gruffalo.

 Below is a map of the Gruffalo Adventure Trail.
 The car park shown in the lower right corner, next to the playground, is a free car park at the Horsenden Farm (UB6 7PQ).
-This was closed due to COVID at the time of our visit in June 2020 but now that restrictions are being lifted again soon, it’s worth checking as the first option for parking.

 We parked at the opposite side of Horsenden Hill and walked about 15 minutes through the woodland until we found a path off Horsenden Hill North where we could join the Gruffalo Adventure Trail.
 Our first discovery just off the trail, tucked away in the woods, was the Owl sculpture.